 Undergraduate Degrees in Accounting

-An option for choosing a concentration in an undergraduate accounting degree program to help in pursuing future positions in acquisitions and mergers accounting is the bank and finance specialization.
+If you’re interested in jobs in acquisitions and mergers a good concentration is the bank and finance specialization.
 Examples of courses that might be completed for this concentration option include:

 Graduate Degrees in Accounting

-Many graduate students pursuing a future career in acquisitions and mergers will start by enrolling in a master’s of accounting program.
+Many graduate students interested in a career in acquisitions and mergers start by enrolling in a master’s of accounting program.
 Core course work in this degree program will likely include classes in:

-Like the specializations available in master’s in accounting degrees, concentrations can also be chosen in some graduate business administration degree programs to complete courses specifically related to acquisitions and mergers.
+Like the specializations available in master’s in accounting degrees, there are also concentrations in some graduate business administration degree programs specifically related to acquisitions and mergers.